 Between each hike, store your boots in a cool dry place, which is out of direct sunlight.
 Avoid storing them in a hot attic or garage, as extreme heat (which includes direct sunlight) can damage the material that holds your boots together and seriously reduce their lifespan.

-Keeping them clean not only means they protect your feet like they should but it also extends the lifespan of your boots, helping you get excellent value-for-money and, most of all, supporting you in some exciting adventures while you're out hiking.
+Your hiking boots do an enormous amount of work when you're out on trail walks and camping, so knowing how to clean hiking boots is important.
+Keeping them clean not only means they protect your feet as they should but it also extends the lifespan of your boots, helping you get excellent value for money and, most of all, supporting you in some exciting adventures while you're out hiking.

 If your hiking boots are worn out and a wash won't cut it, shop for a new pair from our range of men's hiking boots, women's hiking boots and kids hiking boots that will support you the entire way.
 You'll find quality brands including Merrell, Salomon, Zamberlan and Keen, shop the entire outdoor footwear range online or at your nearest Anaconda store.
 Plus get accessories and hiking essentials to elevate your adventure including hiking packs, footwear accessories, hiking socks and hiking clothing for the whole family.